 Maintenance and downtime would most likely be very costly at best.
 A device downtime will either cost a lot of money, or worse, have catastrophic consequences if the computer breaks in the middle of an important operation.

 Always opt into a computer built with industrial grade components so it's built rugged and durable.
 You should also look for reviews and find out how long a manufacturer's computers would last or what its failure rate is.
 (In case you're wondering, Cybernet's failure rate is under 2%) You should also pick a computer with fanless cooling to help in longevity.

-Fanless cooling serves many different functions for medical device computers.
-The absence of moving parts helps the computer's dependability and eliminates the weakest link, which is the moving part.
+Fanless cooling serves many different functions.
+The absence of moving parts helps the computer's dependability and eliminates the weakest link.

-If the medical device computer is to be embedded in a medical device then size would most likely be one of the biggest limitations.
+If you want to embed it in a medical device then size would most likely be one of the biggest limitations.